 - Fences not over 7 ft. tall. (zoning height and location restrictions apply)

 - Retaining walls not over4 ft. in height measured from bottom of footing to top of wall, unless supporting a surcharge or impounding Class I, II or IIIA liquids. (permitting may be required by the Planning or Engineering Departments)

 - Platforms, sidewalks and driveways not more than 30" above adjacent grade, and not over any basement or story below and not part of an accessible route. (permitting may be required by the Planning or Engineering Departments)

 - Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.

 - Non-fixed and moveable fixtures, cases, racks, counters and partitions not over 5'-9" in height.

 Permit Applications: The following permit applications and information sheets are available through the links below:

-The City implements a 3% service fee on non-utility credit and debit card payments
+The City charges a 3% service fee on non-utility credit and debit card payments.